EmilianoCervantes/Sin-Trafico-Engineering-Project/README.md

-# engineering-project
+# AWS PROJECT
-Engineering Project

-## Aplicación de Rastreo
+## English overview

+Web app developed with React.js and AWS (Cognito, Api Gateway, Lambda, and DynamoDB) for saving the last location of a user’s car.
+User accounts are via Cognito.
+They register the last location of their car (saved as lat & long), stored in DynamoDB.
+The coordinates are interpreted and displayed with the Google Map’s API.

+## Overview en español

-El objetivo es construir una applicación web donde se administre una flotilla de vehiculos y se pueda ver su posición.
+El objetivo es construir una applicación web de rastreo donde se administre una flotilla de vehiculos y se pueda ver su posición.
 Cada vehiculo tiene los siguientes datos:

 1. Id de Vehiculo